ValentinBhend/Ballmaze/README.md

 ## Want to build one yourself?

 I'll try my best to give some instructions here, but some previous experience with a RaspberryPi or similar and a little experience in programming in Python would surely help.
-And of couse a great interest in robotics/machine learning/control :) <br>
+And of couse a great interest in robotics/control/machine learning :) <br>
 In total the materials cost about 50 - 90 $/€ depending on whether you or someone you know has a 3D printer, or you have to order the 3D printed parts from somewhere.

 ### List of materials